yijunyu/rust-diagnostics/README.md

 - [x] Add an option `--fix` to do risky fix whenever possible.
 - [x] Separate the output files into a different folder, but keep using the same ".rs" file extension
 - [x] Measure the number of warnings per KLOC
+- [x] Store orginal code in the `original` folder when `--fix` is used, so that it is possible to compare before and after of desirable fixing transformations.

 ## Acknowledgement